Quickstart#

 Installation#

-Install the theme wheel file using your preferred Python package manager - we will describe pip and uv.
+Install the theme file using your preferred Python package manager like pip or uv.
 Theme files and dependencies are placed where Sphinx can automatically find them.

-2. Add the wheel as a dependency to virtual environment or Python project where do you manage Sphinx itself.
+1. Add the theme package as a dependency to virtual environment or Python project where do you manage Sphinx itself.

 For pip, the most common package installer: